starknet-io/starknet-p2p-specs/p2p/starknet-p2p.md

     - ==Can have subtopics for specific subnets, e.g. discover archive nodes==

 3. Subscribers receive the node, and continue to handshake if necessary.
-4. A node re-publishes its known nodes (with ids) every predefined interval.
+4. A node re-publishes its known nodes (with ids) at every predefined interval.